ssantichaivekin/text-to-color-tone/README.md

 Built @ May 2018

 Note that you will need your own google API key to be able to run the app.
-The app by default tries to read it from google-api-key.txt)
+The app by default tries to read it from google-api-key.txt -- If you want to try this on your own machine, make you you get a Google Custom Search API key.